-The majority of email clients provide a snippet of text to preview the contents of an email in your inbox.
+The majority of email clients provide a snippet of text to help recipients preview the contents of an email.
 Leverage this to your advantage.

 You should use the space to dive deeper into why recipients should open your email.
 You can build off of what you say in your subject line, tease something that’s inside the email and so on.

 Keep in mind that if you don’t include any content in the email preview text field, a recipient’s email client can pull whatever content it decides to.
 This could be your preheader (if you have one) or simply the first 40 or so characters of your body text (which could be confusing as preview text).
 For example, many preheaders say, “Email not displaying correctly?
 Click here.”
 You definitely don’t want that.